| |

 Notes

-• HOW TO MEASURE INVERT SYRUP? – 1/4 cup of inverted syrup is approximately 85 grams.
-I use a digital scale it.
+• How to measure invert syrup?
+1/4 cup of inverted syrup is approximately 85 grams.
+I use a digital scale.

-• CAN INVERT SUGAR BE USED IN PLACE OF CORN SYRUP? –Yes.
+• Can invert sugar be used in place of corn syrup? –Yes.
 Invert Sugar and Corn Syrup are very similar.
 They are both sweet and very smooth.
 Both also work as crystallization inhibitors.
-Invert Sugar and Corn Syrup help prevent or slow down crystallization in candies, toffee, ice cream fudge, etc. I’ve used it to make Thick Caramel and Homemade Marshmallows with no issues.
+Invert Sugar and Corn Syrup help prevent or slow down crystallization in candies, toffee, ice cream, and fudge.
+I’ve used it to make Thick Caramel and Homemade Marshmallows with no issues.
 However, there is a considerable difference in sweetness.
 Invert Sugar is sweeter than Corn Syrup.
-So minor adjustments have to be made, or final product will be too sweet.
+So minor adjustments have to be made, or the final product will be too sweet.

 PIN IT for later